 Could you clear things up a little about the murky world of self-deception?
 It's true that someone rejected for a job opening might say that they're "keeping doors open," that they got "life experience" or that setbacks are a part of life, and this would allow them to feel better, but I've never considered this to be some sort of self-deception.

-That's a very good question.
+That’s a very good question.
 How do we know when we are deceiving ourselves, rather than learning or growing from our experiences?
-It is in the nature of self-deception that it is very hard to distinguish from the truth—whether our internal, emotional truth or the external truth.
+By its very nature, self-deception is hard to distinguish from the truth—whether our internal, emotional truth, or the external, objective truth.

-One has to develop and trust one's instinct: What does it feel like to react in the way that I am reacting?
-Does it feel calm, considered, nuanced, and mature, or does it rather feel shallow and knee-jerk?
-Does it take the welfare of others into account, or is it all about me?
-Am I satisfied with, even proud of, my self-conquering effort, or does it instead make me feel small, angry or anxious?
+You have to develop and trust your intuition, and ask yourself: What does it feel like to react in the way that I’m reacting?
+Does it feel calm, considered, and nuanced, or shallow and knee-jerk?
+Am I taking the welfare of others into consideration, or is it just all about me?
+Am I satisfied with, even proud of, my self-conquering effort, or am I left feeling small, anxious, or ashamed?

-Self-deception does not "add up" in the grand scheme of things, and can easily be brought down by even superficial questioning.
-As with a jigsaw puzzle, though, try to look at the bigger picture of your life and see how the thought or reaction fits in.
-Did you react from a position of vulnerability or a position of strength?
-What would the person you respect most think?
-Talk to other people and garner their opinions.
-If they disagree with you, does that make you feel angry, upset or more defensive?
-The degree of coherence in your reaction can in itself be a clue as to its real nature.
+Self-deception doesn’t "add up" in the grand scheme of things and can easily be brought down by even superficial questioning.
+As with a jigsaw, try to look at the bigger picture of your life and see how the thought or reaction might fit in.
+Did you react from a position of strength or vulnerability?
+What would the person you most respect think?
+What would Socrates or the Dalai Lama think?
+Talk to other people and gather their opinions.
+If they disagree with you, does that make you feel angry, upset, or defensive?
+The coherence of your reaction speaks volumes about the character of your motives.

-Finally, truth is adaptive, while lies are destructive.
+Finally, truth is constructive and adaptive, while lies are destructive and self-defeating.
 So how useful is a self-deceptive thought or reaction going to be for you?
-Are you just covering up an irrational fear you have always been unable to face, or helping to create a solid foundation upon which to build a secure and reliable future?
-Is it going to help you fulfill your highest potential, or deprive you of opportunities for personal growth and cause even more problems down the line?
-Is the cycle going to repeat itself, or will you escape the circle?
+Are you just covering up an irrational fear, or helping to create a solid foundation for the future?
+Are you empowering yourself to fulfil your highest potential, or depriving yourself of opportunities for growth and creating further problems down the line?

 With best wishes,